l-margiela/self-update/README.md

 ### Git history

 This repository's history would not allow usage of `git bisect` which would be unacceptable in a real life project.

+### Tests

+There are no real tests in this repository that would check upgrade's behaviour.

+Those tests can't be unit tests, but acceptance tests.

+I would use PyTest for that.